Thailand in December – Weather, Best Places & Tips 2026

 • Rain: Almost none

-Bangkok in December is actually enjoyable!
-It’s still warm, but not as humid as the rest of the year.
-Great for walking around, hopping on boats, or exploring street markets without feeling like you’re melting.
+Bangkok in December is actually enjoyable.
+It’s still warm, but nowhere near as humid as the rest of the year.
+You can actually walk between temples without feeling like you’ve jumped into a swimming pool.
+Great for hopping on boats, wandering street markets, or doing day trips to Ayutthaya without melting into the pavement.

 A bed with white sheets and pillows in a room.